- Foxes may move around in the daytime, but they are most active in the early hours of dark and in the morning.

 - Removing individual foxes will only create a vacancy for another animal to fill.
 To prevent uninvited wildlife from visiting your property, you must remove the food or shelter the animals are seeking.

 - Foxes may seek cover in spaces under decks and patios or in brush piles, wood piles or construction debris.

-- Clear out any debris and use chicken wire to close off the openings under structures that can serve as possible shelter
+- Clear out any debris and use chicken wire to close off the openings under structures that can serve as possible shelter for the fox.

 - Removing food:

 - Remove all possible food sources from your back yard, such as loose garbage.
 Make sure the compost pile is tightly covered,

 feed your pets indoors and store pet food inside.